 1. Use ads in your blog posts.
 Don’t force it!
-But you can use and option to put one add in some of your most popular posts!
+But you can use an option to put one add in some of your most popular posts!
 How can you do that?
 Just add that code in your post!

 2. Link Analytics and Adsense.
 Won’t get into Google Analytics, since I’m still feeling blindfolded around that section, but it’s important to link them!
-That will give you more insight of what’s happening with those ads.
+That will give you more insight into what’s happening with those ads.
 Read on how to do it here.

 3. Try all kinds of ads to find out what’s working the best for your audience!
 Research can say a lot, but they don’t know you and your readers.

 4. More is not always better.
 As I just said before – don’t force it!
 One add could be just enough to get that money going.
 By putting ads right after each of your text blocks, it will look like you’re there just to fill your wallet.
 Not cool!

 Google Adsense for bloggers is one of the best ways to earn a passive income but they might not be consistent and will depend on your readers.

 Will you succeed without any readers?
 Most likely not.